MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 #### Attach to an existing process

 Once you have successfully launched your app using Ctrl + F5, you can attach to your Win32 process; however, you will not be able to debug .NET Native modules.

 ![visual studio attach to process](images/desktop-to-uwp/net-8.png)

 #### Attach to an installed App

-You can also attach to any existing Appx package, using the option Debug -> Other Debug Targets -> Debug Installed App Package.
+You can also attach to any existing Windows app package, using the option Debug -> Other Debug Targets -> Debug Installed App Package.

 ![visual studio attach to process](images/desktop-to-uwp/net-9.png)